-South Gippsland Water (SGW) currently manages ten water supply systems to 21 individual towns.
+South Gippsland Water (SGW) currently manages ten water supply systems that provide water to 21 individual towns.
 This document describes the expected outlook for these systems over the coming summer season, with the likelihood of restrictions in each system summarised in Table 1.
-In most instances, the forecasts below reflect the 12 month period from November 2018 to October 2019.
-The forecast period for run-of river systems is 3 months from November 2018 to January 2019, reflecting the period over which the forecast has the greatest skill.
+In most instances, the forecasts below reflect the 12 month period from December 2019 to November 2020.
+The forecast period for run-of river systems is 3 months from November 2019 to January 2020, reflecting the period over which the forecast has a suitable level of skill.
+The Little Bass and Coalition Creek supply systems are not currently being used and have not been listed in Table 1.